-Earlier I stated that Russia appears to be Diplomacy's ally of choice in the east.
-In 1900, this is not the case.
-Russia has lost its "Most Favored Nation" status.
-This is primarily due to the fact that the sources of friction that make A/T cooperation so awkward in Diplomacy have been largely eliminated in 1900, a topic I'll address in the next chapter when I get to Turkey.
-As a result, A/T is just as workable as R/T and, therefore, just as likely.
-Initial game results do indeed suggest the A/R/T triangle is fairly well balanced.
-If true, the question of which eastern monarch won't have a chair to sit on when the music stops playing should be settled primarily by their respective diplomatic skills, which is as it should be
+For starters, I worked to ensure Russia lost its "Most Favored Nation" status by removing or minimizing the sources of friction that make A/T cooperation so awkward in Diplomacy.
+I'll address this aspect of the variant design further in the chapter on Turkey.
+Suffice it to say here that the goal was to make A/T just as workable as A/R or R/T and, therefore, just as likely.
+Initial game results suggested that the A/R/T triangle was fairly well balanced.
+This meant that the question of which eastern monarch didn't have a chair to sit on when the music stopped playing was settled primarily by their respective diplomatic skills, which is as it should be

-Looking at Austria-Hungary, we see that there are two changes that impact directly on Russia.
-The first is that A Trieste has replaced F Trieste.
-The second is that Galicia no longer touches Vienna.
+Next, as mentioned in the chapter on Austria-Hungary, two changes were made to the Dual Monarchy that impacted directly on Austro-Russian relations.
+The first was that A Trieste replaced F Trieste.
+The second was that Galicia no longer touched Vienna.
 Together, these two changes significantly alter the balance of power between the Dual Monarchy and Russia.
-Every Archduke or Tsar will almost certainly notice that A Trieste makes the competition for Rumania far more intense than it is in Diplomacy.
+Every Archduke and Tsar will almost certainly notice that A Trieste makes the competition for Rumania far more intense than it is in Diplomacy.
 This is because the Dual Monarchy can now arrange to capture Serbia and attack Rumania with support in Fall '00 without any difficulty.
 At the same time, a Russian invasion of Galicia, a major concern of Archdukes in Diplomacy, is easily shrugged off in 1900.
 As a result, A Vienna, a unit frequently used purely for defensive purposes at game-start in Diplomacy, is now available to do other things in 1900.
 Because Austria-Hungary can bring more firepower into the fight against Russia, the Tsar may find that his opening options have become more limited.
 Both A Moscow and A Warsaw will probably be required in the battle for Rumania and to discourage an all-out blitz on Russia itself.

-A third design change intended to help Austria-Hungary and slow down Russia involves the strengthening of Germany.
+Another design change intended to help Austria-Hungary and slow down Russia involved the strengthening of Germany.
 Germany has relatively little to do with the Dual Monarchy early on in a typical Diplomacy game, but normally interacts with Russia in Scandinavia right away.
 As I've explained before, I felt that a more powerful Germany might distract Russia enough to compensate for the Dual Monarchy's inferior position vis-à-vis its eastern neighbor.
 In the chapter on Germany, I pointed out how the Reich is much more muscular in 1900 than it is in Diplomacy.
 With an expectation of three builds in '00 and a total of seven units on the board when '01 begins, the Kaiser is unlikely to lose much sleep over Russia's reaction to a bounce in Sweden.
 In fact, if the Tsar protests too loudly, the Kaiser may respond by sending his army and navy eastward to teach the Tsar manners.
 Then again, the Kaiser may send his army and navy eastward in any case.
 This is particularly likely to occur if Britain and France are at odds in the west.